Belle Baker: Early life

-Baker was born Bella Becker in 1893 to a Russian Jewish family originally from Akmene, Lithuania on New York's Lower East Side.
+Baker was born Bella Becker in 1893 to a Russian Jewish family originally from Akmenė (present-day Lithuania) on New York's Lower East Side.
 She was the third child of eight children born to Hyman (Chaim) Becker and Sarah Rabinowitz.
 Her mother was chronically ill.
 Born into extreme poverty, Baker was unable to attend school and was forced to work in a factory when she was 6 years old.

 Baker started performing at the Lower East Side's Cannon Street Music Hall at age 11, where she was discovered by the Yiddish Theatre manager Jacob Adler.
 She was managed in vaudeville by Lew Leslie, who would become Baker's first husband.
 She made her vaudeville debut in Scranton, Pennsylvania, at the age of 15.
 She performed in Oscar Hammerstein I's Victoria Theatre in 1911, although her performance was panned, mainly for her song choices.
 By age 17, she was a headliner.
 One of her earliest hits was "Cohen Owes Me $97".